maky-hnou/Flowers_Classification/README.md

 ## About this repo:
-In this repo, I used TensorFlow to build VGG16 and train it from scratch using the *[102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)*, a dataset consisting of 102 flower categories.
+In this repo, I used TensorFlow to build VGG16 Neural Network and train it from scratch using the *[102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)*, a dataset consisting of 102 flower categories.

 ## Content: